SIMON SMITH is a violinist of wide ranging interests. He has been active as a soloist, chamber musician and teacher

 A committed chamber musician, Simon was a member of the Academy of St. Martin in the Fields Octet, performing in concert halls and broadcasts worldwide.
 Other projects have included the release of a CD of duos and trios by Kodaly and Dohnanyi

-Simon has taught at the Royal Birmingham Conservatoire since 2004, and from 2019 he will be joining the staff of Trinity Laban Conservatoire of Music and Dance in London.
-He also teaches specialist young musicians at the Royal College of Music Junior Department in London and at Wells Cathedral School.
+In 2019 Simon will be joining the staff of the Royal Northern College of Music in Manchester, having previously taught at the Royal Birmingham Conservatoire from 2004.
+He teaches specialist young musicians at the Royal College of Music Junior Department in London and is Co-ordinator of Strings Studies at Wells Cathedral School.

 In addition to masterclasses throughout the UK he has visited and taught in institutions such as Central Conservatoire, Beijing; Academy of Performing Arts, Hong Kong; Zhiganov State Conservatoire, Kazan, Russia, and Nanyang Academy of Fine Arts and School of the Arts in Singapore.
 In 2018 he gave a recital and masterclasses at the Moscow Conservatoire.
 He has been on the jury for international competitions, including as chair of a new competition in Kazan, Russia.

 He plays on a Rogeri violin, made in 1708.
 He acts as a consultant to Viaduct Violins in Paris.